Gemma specialises in serious personal injury cases, industrial disease claims, and in large group actions.

 She regularly appears against silks and senior juniors in High Court cases.
 She is also frequently instructed as junior counsel in multi-million pound claims, often working alongside silks from other chambers.

-She is ranked as a leading junior in the fields of Personal Injury and Industrial Disease in the Legal 500, and features in Chambers & Partners’ Spotlight table for Industrial Disease.
+She is ranked in the fields of Personal Injury and Industrial Disease in the Legal 500 and in Chambers & Partners.

-Gemma is particularly experienced in cases involving catastrophic brain and serious spinal injuries.
+Gemma is particularly experienced in cases involving catastrophic brain injuries, amputations, serious spinal injuries, and fatal claims.
 She is routinely instructed in her own right, but also acts regularly as junior counsel in high-value claims.

 AK (by her Litigation Friend, LK) v SK

-Instructed with John Kimbell Q.C. for the Claimant.
+Instructed with John Kimbell K.C. for the Claimant.

 The Claimant was 15 years old when she was involved in a road traffic accident in France.
 She suffered a very severe brain injury, profound neurological disabilities, and spinal injuries.
 Her intellect remained in the superior range, but she was unable to produce effective speech and was wheelchair-dependant.